bri-yan/bri-yan.github.io/README.md

 - To run locally, clone repo and run: `npm start`
 - To deploy to github pages, run: `npm run deploy`

+# Structure
+- Assets are stored in the `public` folder
+- Individual sections (train cabins and associated blurbs) are stored in the `cabins` folder
+- Smaller components are stored in the `components` folder
+- Components are compiled in `App.js`

 ## TO-DO:
 - [ ] Create separate cabins for separate sections
 - [ ] Add title